 For Metallics, 2 coats are usually enough to get good coverage and good sparkle.

 For Turboshifts, the shift will start to come out more with each new coat that you apply.
 Usually, it takes 2 to 3 coats to achieve maximum effect.
 The fact that this happens at all is kind of a miracle.

 While you can use either an airbrush or a paintbrush to apply Turbo Dork paints, folks who own an airbrush and are comfortable with it tend to reach for that first.
 For those individuals, it is recommended that you start with a 0.5 mm nozzle and 25 to 30 psi.
 You can adjust things from there based upon the thickness of the actual paint and your equipment.

 Also keep in mind that Turbo Dork paints, even when thinned properly, can settle quickly due to the mica in them.
 So you should be ready to mix things up between coats and to wipe the nozzle tip periodically.

-For newbies who are willing to make the investment and have the space in which to use it, Meredith recently recommended what she uses — Master Airbrush Model G344, a Master Airbrush Cool Runner II Compressor, and a Master Airbrush Portable Hobby Airbrush Spray Booth.
+For newbies willing to make the investment and have the space in which to use it, we recommended a Badger No. 105 "Patriot" Airbrush, a Master Airbrush Cool Runner II Compressor, and a Master Airbrush Portable Hobby Airbrush Spray Booth.
 This equipment is very serviceable and will not break the bank.